dragonflyoss/d7y.io/docs/advanced-guides/preheat.md

 ## Console

-Use console for preheating, for file preheating.
+Use console for preheating image.

 ### Preheat